-Brennen assists clients with land-use and transactional matters related to a wide range of development projects, including renewable energy projects, industrial projects, and commercial/mixed-use projects.
+Brennen serves as co-lead of the firm’s renewable energy team.
+He assists clients with land-use and transactional matters related to a wide range of real estate development projects, including renewable energy projects, industrial projects, and commercial/mixed-use projects.

 Representation of an energy company on land use and real estate matters for the construction of four separate gas-fired power generation facilities (ranging from 590 MW to almost 1600 MW).